 Whether store-bought pre-packaged or boiled at home, eggs are the perfect mini-meal.
 They’re a low-fat, inexpensive protein choice, and since eggs contain choline, which helps with infant brain development, they’re great for pregnant and nursing moms.

-Although, you can also feel free to keep some candy on hand to satiate that inevitable sweet tooth; you deserve it.
+You can also feel free to keep some candy on hand to satiate that inevitable sweet tooth, you deserve it!

 A version of this story was originally published in July 2019.

-It’s a truth universally acknowledged that breastfed babies poop a lot.
+Breastfed babies poop a lot!
 Make the constant changes more pleasant with these adorable diaper designs.